Bit-Quill/opensearch-project-sql/docs/dev/opensearch-same-table-join-query.md

 ### 3.2 Design Decisions

 * JOIN-relations architecture is built to work in combination with the `nested` and `object` data types.
-This allows enables both same-table joins and nested object (using PartiQL) to share execution paths and syntax.
-This also enables a shared solution to expand support for `lateral` tables and enable `lateral join` and `lateral nested` queries.
+This architecture allows both same-table joins and nested object (using PartiQL) to share execution paths and syntax.
+This shared solution can expand support for `lateral` tables and enable `lateral join` and `lateral nested` queries.
     * see [Add support for PArtiQL in V2 engine](https://github.com/opensearch-project/sql/issues/1104)

 ### 3.3.
 Storage Type